Marco-Di-Tullio/Fermionic.jl/README.md

  0.0
  ```

-A more interesting exaple: Simulating a superconductor.
+A more interesting exaple: Simulating a superconductor in the fixed particle subspace.

 ```julia
 using Fermionic